 - Evening safari – 2 pm to 5:30 pm

 For stay and other related information, check here.

-- You cannot be on foot in the national park as it is dangerous and against the rules.
+- Do not get down from the jeep ride in the national park as it is dangerous and against the rules.

 - Strictly avoid wearing perfume or body spray with strong scent.
 It distracts wild animals.

 - Wear camouflage colours which will easily blend with the jungle – shades of green, brown and grey.